DonCrafts1/Dodge-It-Game/README.md

 This is still an ongoing project.
 I plan to add more types of enemies, and possibly an attack system.
-The game uses a game loop to update all of its components, and properly deallocates memory (well, at least it should ;D) Run 'make' to compile the program.
-If you are on Windows, change the .EXE in the Makefile to = "game.exe".
+The game uses a game loop to update all of its components, and properly deallocates memory (well, at least it should ;D)

+Be sure to have installed ncurses on your machine.
+If you are on Mac/Linux it should be installed already.
+If you're on Windows, you may need to install ncurses.
+If you are using mingw64, take a look at this for installation: https://packages.msys2.org/packages/mingw-w64-ucrt-x86_64-ncurses

+Run 'make' to compile the program.
 Then run "./game" or "./game.exe"!

 The window size should be 100 x 50.